aerosol/anxibits-hugo/content/post/2018-04-23-kobo-on-wallabag-self-hosted-read-later.md

   - There's this sweet orange backlight that really does make a difference for bedtime reading

-  - As it turns out - it's hackable!
+  - As it turns out -- it's hackable!

   - Bonus: it's waterproof.
 Yeah, couldn't care less.

   - Bonus: it's not Amazon!
 I'm OK with that.

-## But wat is Read Later
+## But what is Read Later

 I don't really have the mental capacity to read books on a regular basis these days.
-One day, when the kids become self-hosted themselves I hope to revisit that part of my existence.
+One day, when the kids become self-hosted I hope to revisit that part of my existence.

 What I am capable of reading though, are the articles I keep stumbling upon on the web, whether it's casual mobile browsing or links people share on Signal (obviously